jjtoth/perl-Paginate/README.md

 Perl module that automatically pages output

 In theory, at least; in practice, I wrote the start of this and then abandoned it completely.
-But I can't *quite* bring myself to deleting it.
+But I can't *quite* bring myself to actually delete the repository.

 INSTALLATION